 Cell phones are nearly everywhere and used by most everyone.
 As with any consumer service, shop carefully, understand what you’re buying, and make sure what you are billed is what you agreed to pay.
 Here are some tips and traps:

-- Chose the right plan.
+- Choose the right plan.
 Do you need phone service only, or do you want to be able to text and search the web?
 Do you need unlimited service, or will you be satisfied with a certain number of minutes, messages, and data service?
 Do you want a long-term plan or a monthly/pay as you go plan?

 - Find out how long you can try your phone’s features, service, and coverage area, before you can cancel without paying an early termination fee.